redluc81/neueda/README.md

       docker build -t <image-name> .

-- Publish the image in a repository you have to have an account on
+- To publish the image in a repository you have to have an account on

       https://hub.docker.com

-- Login
+- Login and insert your credentials

       docker login